mayuqing491/MASSCL/README.md

-# MASSCL
+# IHCDA
-MASSCL integrates multi-source attention and semi-supervised contrastive learning for circRNA-disease association prediction.
-First, similarity and meta-path-induced networks are constructed and encoded by independent GCNs to learn network-specific representations.
-Then, attention mechanisms are applied to adaptively fuse multi-source features.
-Next, semi-supervised contrastive learning is employed to enhance node representations by leveraging both labeled and unlabeled data.
-Finally, a gated interaction decoder is used to predict circRNA-disease associations.
+IHCDA introduces auxiliary relational structures to enhance sparse similarity information by incorporating structural relational knowledge, and seamlessly integrates it into the representation learning process.
+Furthermore, heterogeneous multi-view representations are adaptively modeled via view-specific attention mechanisms, and a semi-supervised contrastive learning strategy is designed to jointly optimize intra-view and cross-view relationships on the enhanced representations.
+Extensive experimental results demonstrate that IHCDA achieves competitive performance in circRNA-disease association prediction.
+Furthermore, case studies validate its effectiveness, reliability, and stability in identifying potential associations.
 # Requirements
 - python (tested on version 3.8.20)
 - pytorch (tested on version 1.11.0)